 Nestled beneath beautiful red hills near Cheyenne in western Oklahoma, the Washita Battlefield National Historic Site is one of three sites in Oklahoma administered by the National Park Service.
 The visitor center interprets the tragic circumstances of Lt.
 Col. George Armstrong Custer’s surprise dawn attack against the Southern Cheyenne village of Peace Chief Black Kettle on November 27, 1868.

-In north central Oklahoma, just south of Ponca City, the tranquil 63-acre Standing Bear Park, with towering old trees and gentle native grasses welcomes visitors.
+In north central Oklahoma, the tranquil 63-acre Standing Bear Park in Ponca City welcomes visitors with towering old trees and gentle native grasses.
 Walking paths weave among six tribal viewing courts, a small museum and a magnificent 22-foot bronze statue of Ponca tribal leader Chief Standing Bear.
 The touching story of Standing Bear’s plea in an 1879 U.S. court of law to be recognized as a person and a citizen gracefully unfolds here.

 At his trial, Standing Bear uttered this now famous quote, which still resonates today: “This hand is not the same color as yours but if I pierce it, I shall feel pain.
 The blood that will flow from mine will be the same color as yours.
 I am a man.
 The same God made us both.”

-The inter-tribal Standing Bear Powwow takes place adjacent to the park the last Friday and Saturday of each September, with native music, dances and foods.
-All are welcome.
+The inter-tribal Standing Bear Powwow takes place adjacent to the park each September, with native music, dances and foods.

 Located in southeast Oklahoma, the Chickasaw Cultural Center in Sulphur brings together Chickasaw history and culture in a world-class museum complex.
 Begin your journey with a 20-minute HD film in an 18th century-style council house.
-After the screen rises, guests will be led underneath to the Spirit Forest where exhibits of mounds and artifacts are displayed.
+After the screen rises, guests will be led underneath to the Spirit Forest where exhibits display mounds and artifacts.
 The 96,000 sq. ft. indoor complex also documents the Chickasaw removal to Indian Territory with a corridor of changing lights to represent the changing of seasons.
-Explore the traditional village complete with Chickasaw dwellings while interacting with demonstrators to learn about various aspects of Chickasaw life including spirituality and family life.
-The on-site Aaimpa Cafe will expose visitors to traditional Chickasaw fare like grape dumplings and pashofa.
+Explore the traditional village complete with Chickasaw dwellings and demonstrators to learn about various aspects of Chickasaw life, including spirituality and family life.
+The on-site Aaimpa Cafe treats visitors to traditional Chickasaw fare like grape dumplings and pashofa.

-Tuskahoma, known in Choctaw language as Tushka Homma, is tucked away in the lovely Fourche Mountains of southeast Oklahoma.
-The town is home to the stately, restored Choctaw Nation Museum, erected in 1884 as the capitol building of the Choctaw Nation, and now a museum filled with Choctaw art, exhibits and artifacts, as well as a gift store.
-Of particularly poignancy is the heartbreaking story of Choctaw removal from native lands (in what is now Mississippi), carefully reconstructed through exhibits.
+Tuskahoma, known in Choctaw language as Tushka Homma, is situated near the lovely Kiamichi River in southeast Oklahoma.
+The town is home to the stately, restored Choctaw Nation Museum, erected in 1884 as the capitol building of the Choctaw Nation and now filled with Choctaw art, exhibits and artifacts, as well as a gift store.
+Of particularly poignancy is the heartbreaking story of Choctaw removal from native lands (in what is now Mississippi), carefully reconstructed through several exhibits.
+The museum also holds traditional Choctaw pottery pieces, unique vintage clothing items and historic tribal documents.

-As the only prehistoric Native American archaeological site in Oklahoma open to the public, and with its 12 mounds, Spiro Mounds Archaeological Center near Spiro is among the nation’s most significant archaeological sites.
+As the only prehistoric Native American archaeological site in Oklahoma open to the public, Spiro Mounds Archaeological Center is among the nation’s most significant archaeological sites.
 Located in the far eastern edge of the state, this Native American treasure highlights the archeological remains of a flourishing, sophisticated center of civilization that existed prior to the arrival of Europeans.
+The 12 mounds were created by Caddoan-speaking Native Americans between 850 and 1450 AD.

 Other American Indian cultural sites to consider visiting in Oklahoma include the Citizen Potawatomi Nation Cultural Heritage Center in Shawnee; the Ataloa Lodge Museum in Muskogee; the Southern Plains Indian Museum in Anadarko; the Five Civilized Tribes museum in Muskogee; and the Museum of the Great Plains and the Comanche National Museum and Cultural Center, both in Lawton.
 There's more vibrant American Indian culture to discover in Oklahoma including attractions, powwows, living history events, Native American craft shopping experiences.